phette23/dotconfig/readme.md

 The "copy.sh" script syncs all the configuration files into your home directory.

+Crontab can be installed with `sudo crontab -u (whoami) -f crontab`.

 ## Setup Notes/Order

 (See also my [new mac](https://gist.github.com/phette23/735f2816b261cb7592be4bd36e24d987) gist) On a new Mac, this is the general order of things: